simonepri/roboprime/README.md

 ### Screws
 Screws are used to join pieces together.

-The total cost is around $15.
+The total cost is about $15.

 Amount | Size
 -------|------